allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 - Clean and repeatable deployments
 - Observability and debuggability

-We achieved that by separating the Cloud from the deployment process and packaging the deployment into a couple of simple, decoupled steps.
-We based the solution on an existing process for microservices which should look familiar for everyone at Allegro.
+We achieved that by packaging the deployment into a couple of simple, decoupled steps.
+We based the solution on an existing process for microservices, which should already look familiar for everyone at Allegro.
-We provide extensive documentation and support for all people using our deployment process and try to exhaustively test every change so that users can focus on what's important in their day to day tasks and think of Cloud as just another datacenter.
+We provide extensive documentation, support for all people that use our deployment process, and try to exhaustively test every change so that users can focus on what's important in their day to day tasks and think of Cloud as just another data center.

 ## The Bad

 There is no free lunch and that is also the case with provisioning infrastructure.
-Although we did our best to create a coherent and enjoyable environment there are shortcomings that couldn’t be erased.
+Although we did our best to create a coherent and enjoyable environment there are shortcomings that could not be erased.

 We need to acknowledge that Cloud is as fickle as the wind.
-Though everyone does their best to navigate its torrents there is no question that we can’t completely hide the hardware.
+Though everyone does their best to navigate its torrents, there is no question that we can’t completely hide the hardware.
 Thus we sometimes land on an island of incoherent state.
 Occasionally, the automatic processes fail to apply changes.
 The runtime thinks that the infrastructure should look different than it is actually provisioned, reports that it can’t reconcile the state automatically and fails.
 This requires manual intervention which always reduces the user experience.

-At the end of the day Cloud uses different primitives than software and Infrastructure as a Code has to acknowledge that.
+At the end of the day Cloud uses different primitives than software does and Infrastructure as a Code can't address that.
 You don’t have atomic operations so provisioning a service can fail or land in an unknown state.
-You also can’t run unit tests for infrastrucutre without actually running a deployment.
+You also can’t run unit tests for infrastructure without actually running a deployment.
 In essence you have a Schrödingers Cloud - you won’t be sure what will happen until you execute your change.
 This contrasts with all that we know and came to love about software which we try to test in all possible scenarios.

 ## Conclusion

 Our migration to Cloud is an ongoing process.
 This may be a never ending challenge as both Cloud and our organization evolve.
 We needed to create a whole new environment that would be both flexible and invisible to the users.
-By using some simple patterns and components we encapsulated infrastructure provisioning in components used for microservices.
-Additionally those components are testable and extendable which helps adapt to changes and users’ feedback.
+By using some simple patterns and tools we encapsulated infrastructure provisioning in components used for microservices.
+Additionally these components are testable and extendable which helps adapt to changes and users’ feedback.

 At the moment of writing this the solution has been running in production for six months.
 More than one thousand deployments have been made to production and countless more to dev and test.

 I hope this post will spark your creativity and inspire new ways of thinking about Cloud provisioning.